Tatabánya: Culture and sports

 The most important cultural institution is the Mari Jászai Theatre.
 The city has several other institutions, including museums and libraries.

 Tatabánya has a football team called FC Tatabánya, founded in 1910.
-The town also has a successful handball team, Tatabánya Carbonex KC.
+The town also has a successful handball team, Tatabánya KC.

 One of Tatabánya's most prominent residents is József Kiprich, formally known as "the Wizard from Tatabánya".
 He became the top goalscorer in the Hungarian League in 1985, scoring 18 goals in 26 matches.
 In total, he played nine seasons at Tatabánya before making the move to the Netherlands.
 He had just played his first match in his 10th season at Tatabánya when Feyenoord of Rotterdam got interested in signing him.
 Kiprich didn't hesitate and signed a contract and left Tatabánya for Rotterdam.
 He is also one of Hungary's top goal scorers.
 In eleven seasons of football with the Hungarian national team, "the Wizard" managed to score 28 goals in 70 appearances.